What is Pupil Premium?

 How was the funding spent?

-Last year we received £134,640 in Pupil Premium funding.
+In the 2018/19 financial year (April – March), we received £124,080 in Pupil Premium funding.
 In order to improve the outcomes for our PP children we made decisions based on our knowledge that the biggest impact on pupil progress and attainment is high quality adult support and intervention.
 All of our priorities are based around removing barriers to learning and so include in and out of school enrichment and targeted resourcing.
 The Pupil Premium funding was used to pay percentages of the following areas:

 Area of support Resource Actual Spend